DeRaafMedia/ProjectIrrationalMondriaan-Composition-No-1--Lozenge-with-four-lines-/README.md

 ![alt tag](https://github.com/DeRaafMedia/ProjectIrrationalMondriaan-Composition-No-1--Lozenge-with-four-lines-/blob/master/bin/data/Irrational%20Mondriaan_4.png)

 (This specific painitng is "touch" reactive (viewer needs to punch the painting for an effect).
-The "hit array" is the part that stays white in the middle (I wouldn't dare to call it a square) on way how this punch reactivness could be achiefed is draw below.
+The "hit array" is the part that stays white in the middle (I wouldn't dare to call it a square) one way how this punch reactiveness could be achieved is draw below.
 This is the way I did it 6 years ago as a quick an dirty test, there are far beter ways of doing this).

 ![alt tag](https://github.com/DeRaafMedia/ProjectIrrationalMondriaan-Composition-No-1--Lozenge-with-four-lines-/blob/master/bin/data/Interactive-Projection_screen.png)

-(provided here is an Arduino sketch that allows for four buttons to be connected to test this painting instead of a reactive screen. [example]())
+(provided here is an Arduino sketch that allows for four buttons to be connected to test this painting instead of a touch reactive screen.
+[Example](http://youtu.be/hnNtRRQw1Zc) of this painting working with this setup)

 Written and only tested with Mac OS X Yosemite, Xcode 6.1 and I used a Nightly Build openFrameworks (wanted to test some new upcoming functionality)